 Suicide Rock and Marion Mountain from Ernie Maxwell Scenic Trail

 Pass a park boundary sign at 0.6 miles, and continue down the well-maintained trail.
 At 0.75 miles from the start, stay to the left past a path heading down the mountainside to the right.
 You will cross a babbling mountain stream, 1.5 miles from the start of Eddie Maxwell Scenic Trail that is flanked by wildflowers and other greenery.
 If you are reluctant to leave the creek, don’t be.
-There is another stream a few hundred feet further down the trail.
+There is another stream a few hundred feet farther down the trail.
 Both tricklers make peaceful spots to stop for a break.